The best local moving companies in Arizona

 - Parking permits: Some cities require a parking permit for moving trucks, so check your new neighborhood’s rules ahead of time to avoid last-minute hassles.

 - State licensing: Although a local license is not required in Vermont, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure your moving company is fully licensed before you book.
+Make sure the moving company you use has proper licensing before hiring them.

-- State regulator: Easily verify the status of a Vermont moving license anytime on the official state regulator’s website, here.
+- State regulator: You can quickly check a Vermont moving license and its current status on the state regulator’s official website here.

 - Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” free of charge.
 When it comes to movers’ insurance in Vermont, many moving companies provide Released Value Protection at no extra charge, covering items at 60 cents per pound.
 For heightened protection, consider discussing Full Value Protection options with the moving company.
 Exploring third-party insurance providers for personalized plans is also an option.
 It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Vermont.